 You can listen to one of his many speeches on this subject below.

-Is that really true though?
-Is it better to invest in education instead of stocks when the cost of a 4-year college degree in the USA can run up to $334,000 over 4 years according to Forbes?
-That's a major investment, you'd better be sure you're getting a return on it!
+Is that really true, though?
+Is it wise to invest in education especially when the cost of a 4-year college degree in the USA can run up to $334,000 over 4 years according to Forbes?
+That's a major investment; you'd better be sure you're getting a return on it!

-To answer the question, I dug through several salary surveys, looked at costs of education, and ran the numbers through the online education investment return calculator at the end of this article to see if this is really worth investing in.
+To answer the question, I dug through several salary surveys.
+Then I looked at the costs of education and ran the numbers through the online education investment return calculator at the end of this article to see if this is really worth investing in.

 What Does Traditional Education Cost?

 Let's start with college.
 According to Forbes, the average cost for a four-year degree from a public college is $28,000 per year. $28,000/yr X 4 years is $112,000 total.

 How Much More Will You Make With a College Degree?

 For this article, we'll be focusing only on averages.
 According to CNN Money, the average college grad makes $1,227 per week.
 That's in contrast to the average high school grad who makes $678 per week.
 Punching those numbers into my calculator, I come up with a difference of $28,548 per year (($1,227-$678) * 52 weeks/yr).

 Take the difference in salary of $28,548 per year divided by the average total cost of a college education at $112,000, and you'll get more than a 25% return!
 Compare that to stocks that have an average rate of 7% return on investment!